iffy/pkger/README.md

 Some of these things might get fixed in [`nimble`](https://github.com/nim-lang/nimble) and [`atlas`](https://github.com/nim-lang/atlas), but until then:

 - `nimble lock` doesn't work well for cross-platform projects when there are platform-specific dependencies.
+- I don't like how frequently `nimble` checks (slowly) that packages are up to date.
 - `atlas` can't install specific versions of packages
 - I just want library code, not the binaries built as a result of `nimble install ...`